N-essuno/DaLA/README.md

 - Number of sentences flagged as acceptable (False Positives)
 - Precision

+We consider only precision because we are only interested in evaluating the corruption quality.
+This means that we consider and evaluate only the corrupted (positives) sentences.

 ### Models evaluation on DaLA
 The model evaluation is not included in this repository as it is based on the original [EuroEval](https://euroeval.com/) evaluation framework.
 However, since this dataset matches the linguistic acceptability dataset format expected by EuroEval the process to replicate the evaluation is straightforward: